sibineejokela/Store_Data_May2020/Project_Summary.md

 #### Main Store Sections

 * The four main sections of the store are Focus, Motivation, Organization and Time Management.
-Year-to-year and month-to-month, Time Mangement has been the most successful section of the store.
+Year-to-year and, for the most part, month-to-month, Time Mangement has been the most successful section of the store.
 Comparing the two charts below also shows that revenue return is high as the number of items sold is comparable to other sections yet the revenue is much higher.
 The more interesting section is the focus section.
 This number of items sold from this section is consistently fewer than other sections, however, the revenue returned in this section is as higher or higher than others.
 Therefore, the business should focus on sales in the Focus section to increase revenue with least cost increases.

 ![Revenue in Main Store Sections](https://github.com/sibineejokela/Store_Data_May2020/blob/master/images/Store_Sections_Rev.png)
 ![Items Sold in Main Store Sections](https://github.com/sibineejokela/Store_Data_May2020/blob/master/images/Store_Sections_Items.png)